 How to push results further

-- Chorus should land on a Christmas sound (bell, fireplace crackle, knock at the door) — instant atmosphere
+- Land the chorus on a Christmas sound (bell, fireplace crackle, knock at the door) for instant atmosphere, and put that image in the first line of the

-mature reflective, simple language, no clichés - For radio-friendly versions, add
+mature reflective, simple language, no clichésto the prompt. - For brand or radio use, append

-radio-safe positive ending, brand-friendly - Generate two takes with different forbidden lists and compare side by side
+radio-safe positive ending, brand-friendly. - Generate two takes with different forbidden-phrase lists and compare them side by side.
+On Suno’s paid plans you can also use vocal-direction tags like

 FAQ